Your Medicare Coverage

 How often is it covered?

-Medicare Part B (Medical Insurance) covers diagnostic tests, like CT scans, MRIs, EKGs, X-rays, and PET scans when your doctor or other health care provider orders them as part of treating a medical problem.
-Medicare also covers medically necessary clinical diagnostic laboratory services ordered by your treating doctor or practitioner.
-Diagnostic tests and laboratory services are done to help your doctor diagnose or rule out a suspected illness or condition.
+Medicare Part B (Medical Insurance) covers diagnostic non-laboratory tests, like CT scans, MRIs, EKGs, X-rays, and PET scans when your doctor or other health care provider orders them as part of treating a medical problem.
+Medicare also covers medically necessary clinical diagnostic laboratory tests ordered by your treating doctor or practitioner.
+These tests are done to help your doctor diagnose or rule out a suspected illness or condition.

 Medicare also covers some preventive services and screenings to help prevent, find, or manage a medical problem.